liuguangli/RxBus/README.md

         });

-2. then in UI thread:
+2. Then in UI thread:

            /**
             * @RegisterBus mark this method to receive data in UI thread